Create A Social Media Calendar for Employer Branding

-It is important to create a social media editorial or content calendar to ensure your followers remain engaged and your social footprint grows alongside your customer base.
+Creating a social media editorial or content calendar is important to ensure your followers remain engaged and your social footprint grows alongside your customer base.

 But what if you're an employer?
 What if your ultimate goal with social media is to create or enhance your employer brand instead of generating new customer leads?

 It may seem like a slight tweak in the overall objective.
-Yet, this small deviation does amount to different tactics and approaches to both the creation and publication of social media content.
+Yet, this small deviation amounts to different tactics and approaches to creating and publishing social media content.
 Remember: if employer branding is your goal, your social media content and an editorial calendar are not simply an amplification of your Inbound or overall content strategy.
-While your social media content can certainly (and should to some extent) leverage existing web or digital content, building an employer brand via social requires dynamic content that taps into relevant online/real-world discussion, is easily shareable and reveals why your company would be a good fit for individuals following you.
+While your social media content can certainly (and should to some extent) leverage existing web or digital content, unlocking social media to build and enhance an employer brand requires dynamic content that taps into relevant online/real-world discussion, is easily shareable, and reveals why your company would be a good fit for individuals following you.

 Here's a quick, 40,000-foot guide on creating a social media content calendar to enhance employer branding and position your company as an advantageous career move for potential candidates.